Petuuu/not_dead_yet/README.md

 uvicorn main:app --reload
 ```

-Once running, the backend will be available at `http://localhost:8000`
+Once running, the backend will be available at `http://localhost:8000`.
+The FastAPI interactive documentation for the backend endpoints and schemas can be accessed at `http://localhost:8000/docs`.

 ### Frontend